Cajun Thanksgiving Menu Ideas to Spice Up Your Holiday Feast

 - Sweet Corn and Herb Corn Bread—For a hint of freshness.

 - Cheesy Chipotle Corn Bread—In case you're craving ooey-gooey cheddar goodness.

-- Cranberry-Tangerine Corn Bread—To infuse your Cajun Thanksgiving menu with cranberries!
+- Cranberry-Tangerine Corn Bread—Infuse your Cajun Thanksgiving menu with cranberries!

-With all these options, you may want to try each one before Thanksgiving and let your family decide which one earns its place at the holiday table!
+With all these options, you may want to try each one before Thanksgiving and let your family decide which recipe earns a place at the holiday table!

 Get the recipe: Skillet Corn Bread